Showing posts sorted by date for query ste putnik. Sort by relevance Show all posts

 Mission #1 - Tank

-Okay, the first game is Tank which is a WWII twist on the Battlezone format and looks like another ST title, possibly because they share the same programmer, Pascal Jarry!
-There are lots of different missions and the first instructs us to destroy every bunker on the beach, which is a lot harder than it sounds!
-There are a load of other missions but the game is quite buggy and I suffered a few crashes.
-At one point I even managed to get myself stuck in a tree.
-Yikes!
+The first game is Tank, a WWII twist on the Battlezone format, and looks like another ST title, possibly because they share the same programmer, Pascal Jarry!
+There are lots of missions, and the first instructs us to destroy every bunker on the beach - a lot harder than it sounds!
+There are loads of missions, but it's quite buggy, and I suffered a few crashes.
+At one point, I even managed to get myself stuck in a tree!

 We're out roaming the countryside - looking for a fight.